 There is so much more that an attorney can assist with, including:

-- To make sure any contracts and agreements you enter into on behalf of your company are in your best interest.
+- Making sure any contracts and agreements you enter into on behalf of your company are in your best interest,

-- To review and draft any legal documents that you need for your business
+- Reviewing and drafting any legal documents that you need for your business,

-- To help educate you about the legal aspects of your business
+- Educating you about the legal aspects of your business,

-- To help you understand the legal implications of independent contractors as opposed to independent contractors.
+- Helping you understand the legal implications of independent contractors as opposed to independent contractors,

-- To represent you and your business in legal matters, transactions or dealings.
+- Representing you and your business in legal matters, transactions or dealings.

-Basically, any time you have questions or concerns about potential business relationships, transactions or actions, it’s a good time to reach out to your attorney to discuss the matter and how it might impact your business.
+When you have questions, or concerns about potential business relationships, transactions or actions, reach out to your attorney.
 The right time is before you take that action or make that decision.
 An ounce of prevention is absolutely better than a pound of cure when it comes to consulting your attorney.

 Contracts, an Attorney, and Your Fitness Business